MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/microsoft-365-solution-catalog.md

 From here, you can go to a card for the following solutions:

-- **Information governance**: Manages your content lifecycle using solutions to import, store, and classify business-critical data so you can keep what you need and delete what you don’t.​
 - [Data loss prevention](data-loss-prevention-policies.md): Detects sensitive content as it's used and shared throughout your organization, in the cloud and on devices, and helps prevent accidental data loss.
+- Information governance: Manages your content lifecycle using solutions to import, store, and classify business-critical data so you can keep what you need and delete what you don’t.​
 - [Information protection](protect-information.md): Discovers, classifies, and protects sensitive and business-critical content throughout its lifecycle across your organization.
 - [Records management](records-management.md): Uses intelligent classification to automate and simplify the retention schedule for regulatory, legal, and business-critical records in your organization.

 ## Internal risk management section

-The **Internal risk management** section on the home page shows you at a glance how your organization is doing regarding [data protection and compliance](protect-access-to-data-and-services.md).
+The **Internal risk management** section on the home page shows you at a glance how your organization can identify, analyze, and remediate internal risks before they cause harm.

 SCREENSHOT OF INTERNAL RISK MANAGEMENT SECTION CARDS